-Basketball Techniques and Tactics Course #5674
+Basketball Techniques and Tactics

-Prerequisite: PE 9; concurrent PE 10 ok

-Graduation: Fulfills elective credits
+Prerequisite: PE 9; concurrent PE 10 ok Graduation: Fulfills elective credits

-College Prep: Does not apply

-Description: Basketball Techniques and Tactics is a

-designed physical education elective focusing on basketball.
+Description: Basketball Techniques and Tactics is a designed physical education elective focusing on basketball.
 Throughout the semester students will learn and practice the game of basketball with the goal of learning lifelong athletic skills through basketball participation.
 In addition, students will learn the history of basketball to increase knowledge base.